You’ve secured financing for your business, ordered your inventory and hung out your shingle, but you may still be wondering, “Do I need a website?”

 Once there, the business provides a compelling reason for the visitor to hand over their contact information.
 It might be a discount code, an informative white paper, or a subscription to a newsletter.

 Another way to gather leads is through a basic Contact Us page, for example, collecting emails or addresses from visitors who submit questions there.
-These contacts are now all leads that you can nurture over time to convert to customers.
+These contacts are now leads that you can nurture over time to convert to customers.

 Building Email Lists